Attention#

 Now we step back from individual predictions and examine the full attention weight matrix,

-• where every query in Well 2 is compared against every stored analog in Well 1
+• every query in Well 2 is compared against every analog in the reference (memory) well

 This matrix provides a complete view of the retrieval process,